MartinHepperle/HP-ReproParts/README.md

 These parts were created for replacing broken or missing parts of obsolete computers and peripherals for hobby purposes.
 They may violate safety regulations and disturb your good taste.
 Consume with a grain of salt and brain.
 </p>

-<p>Note to collectors: these parts are different enough from genuine spare parts so that the< cannot be mistaken for fakes.
+<p>Note to collectors: these parts are different enough from genuine spare parts so that they cannot be mistaken for fakes.
 </p>